-We predict an overall decline in zooplankton abundance during the drought, decreasing the availability of this critical food source for fishes.
+We predict an overall decline in zooplankton abundance during the drought, decreasing the availability of this critical source of food for fishes.
 The effect of drought on zooplankton communities, however, is difficult to predict.
-Drought impact will likely vary by the specific taxa and location.
+The drought will likely impact specific taxa differently and impacts will also vary by location.
 High outflow years have been shown to transport freshwater zooplankton into Suisun Bay, increasing abundance of certain taxa (particularly the calanoid copepod Pseudodiaptomus forbesi) in this region (Kimmerer et al. 2018b).
 Such events are unlikely during a drought, and we can therefore predict freshwater zooplankton like P. forbesi will likely decrease in the Low Salinity Zone and that many taxa will shift their center of distribution upstream.
 Analysis of the distribution of zooplankton communities during the previous drought found copepod density decreased during the driest summers, as did cladocerans (Conrad et al. Draft manuscript).
+Other analyses, however, have not detected a trend between copepod densities and X2 over longer time frames (Hobbs et al. report).

 The drought-induced change in phytoplankton communities discussed earlier may also have bottom-up effects on the zooplankton community.
 Microcystis and other toxigenic cyanobacteria may directly harm copepods in the estuary (Ger et al. 2009).
-Other cyanobacteria, usually considered "poor-quality" food for zooplankton, may be comprise a larger proportion of zooplankton diet than previously thought (Kimmerer et al. 2018a).
+Other cyanobacteria, usually considered "poor-quality" food for zooplankton, may comprise a larger proportion of zooplankton diet than previously thought (Kimmerer et al. 2018a).
 In contrast, diatoms are generally thought to be nutritious for zooplankton.
-Although blooms of the diatom Aulacoseira seen during the 2012-2016 drought did not appear to boost zooplankton growth (Jungbluth et al. 2020).
+Jungbluth et al. (2020), however, found that blooms of the diatom Aulacoseira seen during the 2012-2016 drought did not aid in zooplankton growth (Jungbluth et al. 2020).

 Floodplains may be highly productive sources of zooplankton with appropriate timing and duration of inundation.
-Flow pulses during the fall on the Yolo Bypass have been linked to several phytoplankton blooms and associated increases in zooplankton (Frantzich et al. 2018), though other pulses failed to provide the same magnitude of response (DWR, draft report).
+Flow pulses during the fall on the Yolo Bypass have been linked to several phytoplankton blooms and associated increases in zooplankton (Frantzich et al. 2018), though other pulses failed to provide the same magnitude of response (Twardochleb et al. 2021).
 Other studies of zooplankton have noted their abundance can be order of magnitude greater in flooded rice fields and managed floodplains compared to adjacent rivers (Sommer et al. 2001, Grosholz and Gallo 2006, Corline et al. 2017, Jeffres et al. 2020).
-Lack of floodplain inundation and low summer-fall flows, as predicted under drought may limit subsidies of this supply of zooplankton to downstream habitats.
+Lack of floodplain inundation and low summerfall flows, as predicted under drought may limit subsidies of this supply of zooplankton to downstream habitats.